Round Table Charitable Trust Fund

 Grant Programs

-The Round Table Charitable Trust Fund operates a single grant program with a rolling application process:
+The Round Table Charitable Trust Fund operates a single grant programme:

-• Community Grants Programme: Variable amounts (historical grants range from £2,000 to £10,000) awarded quarterly to local organizations and individuals in need
+• Community Grants Programme: Variable amounts (historical grants range from £2,000 to £10,000) awarded to local organisations and individuals in need

 • Focus: Local impact and community benefit within the Kenilworth area